Chazza898/Persona5-Wallpaper-Engine-Weather-Addon/README.md

 5. Edit the run.bats
      <br>Open both the silent and silent_test txt files and edit the file paths listed to lead to the python.exe, wallpaper_weather_app.py, and to the Persona5WeatherAddon folders path.
 Save and close, then rename both files to be .bat files.
 6. Testing
-     <br>Now if set up correctly with the wallpaper running, openign silent_test.bat will cause the wallpaper to cycle through the 6 weather states every 5 seconds.
+     <br>Now if set up correctly with the wallpaper running, opening silent_test.bat will cause the wallpaper to cycle through the 6 weather states every 5 seconds.
 If that is done then activating the other silent.bat will cause it to sync to your real world weather,

 10. (Optional) Automate via Task Scheduler
 <br>Open Task Scheduler → Create Task.